How to Use Instagram Stories: 6 Tips for Promoting Your eCommerce Brand

 Some businesses use Instagram Stories to ask questions of their followers and keep them engaged, while others use a mix of filters, drawings, and text to liven up their products.
 There are an endless number of ways for you to show off your creative side and promote your brand.

 6. Don’t Be Afraid to Ask for Feedback

 Did you know that Instagram Stories can be used as a feedback tool?
-Unlike your Instagram posts, your followers can’t comment or like your Instagram Stories.
+Unlike your Instagram posts, followers can’t comment on or like your Instagram Stories.
 The only way that they can respond is through a direct message that no one else can see.

-There are many exciting ways for you to use Instagram Stories, and we look forward to seeing how other brands use this feature in the future.
+There are many exciting ways to use Instagram Stories, and we look forward to seeing how other brands use this feature in the future.
 Just remember to keep your audience in mind as you create your stories so that your message continues to make an impact!